own-boldsbrain/geoai.js/README.md

+# Geobase AI JavaScript Library

+Provide user with a seamless experience of using Geo AI models in their frontend applications.

+## Features

+Inputs:

+- Task: ... more geo-specific tasks than what HF provides (e.g. damage assessment, vegetation classification, etc.)
+- Polygon
+- Imagery Source/Provider

+Outputs:

+- Mask
+- Points
+- Classifications

 # vite-vanilla-ts-lib-starter

 The starter is built on top of Vite 5.x and prepared for writing libraries in TypeScript.
 It generates a package with support for ESM modules and IIFE.